 Community Impact Grants

 Through annual fundraising campaigns, United Way Bruce Grey (UWBG) raises hundreds of thousands of dollars within our community.
-Those undesignated monies that become available for distribution become part of our Community Fund – which is re-invested locally to address social service issues.
+Those undesignated monies become available for distribution become part of our Community Fund – which is re-invested locally to address social service issues.

 Community Impact Special Project Grants – one-time funding for community agencies